 The fair value of the investment properties was determined by an independent appraiser.
 The appraiser is an industry specialist in valuing these types of investment properties.
 Fair value represents the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The fair values of investment properties are determined using the market data approach by gathering available market evidences.
+The fair values of investment properties and change in fair value amounting to ₱2.0 million in 2020 are determined using the market data approach by gathering available market evidences.

 The latest independent appraiser's report is dated January 4, 2021.
-The Group did not obtain an appraisal valuation as at December 31, 2021 because the management has assessed that the fair value of the investment properties as at December 31, 2021 did not materially differ from the last valuation performed and the amount reported as at December 31, 2020.
+The Group has assessed that the fair value of the investment properties as at reporting date did not materially differ from the last valuation performed.

-Fair value hierarchy disclosures for investment properties have been provided in Note 19 to the consolidated financial statements.
+Fair value hierarchy disclosures for investment properties are provided in Note 19 to the consolidated financial statements.